-God asks us to bear with one another because we recognise it is likely that we will offend others.
+God asks us to bear with one another, because we recognise that it is likely that we will offend others.
 We appreciate that we also have weaknesses and the capacity to make mistakes.
 We have to acknowledge that despite our mistakes and failures that God has forgiven us.
 So as God forgives us, we extend that forgiveness to others. “bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive” (Colossians 3:13).

 The requirement for us to receive forgiveness from God is to forgive others and God warns us that our prayers will not be heard unless we forgive.
 Hurting people hurt people and most people who are nasty have their own share of troubles.
 I suppose some people need our sympathy and insight into what is causing them to hurt.
 Jesus commands us to love our enemies and to also pray for those who persecute us (Matthew 5:44).